-The SAVi Center at SJSU uses the power of geography and Geographic Information Science to produce impactful research and professional services to serve our university departments, neighborhood organizations, public agencies and private sector entities in Silicon Valley and the Bay Area.
+Welcome to the Spatial Analytics and Visualization Institute (SAVI) page, an official SJSU Campus Institute in the California State University system.
+We are the only CSU Institute in Northern California to implement advanced GISci techniques for justice, equity, and democracy research and education!
+SAVI uses the power of geography and Geographic Information Science to produce impactful research and professional services with focus on furthering justice, equity, and democracy to serve our university departments, neighborhood organizations, public agencies and private sector entities in Silicon Valley and the Bay Area.

 A recent SAVi study authored by SAVi-codirector assesses the relationships between transportation amenities and high-tech firm location in the U.S. tech clusters.